Monroe, Michigan: Railroads

 Present-day freight hauling railroads operating through and around Monroe are the Norfolk Southern, CSX, and the Canadian National.
 Historic railroads operating until the 1950s to 1960s were the Pere Marquette, Ann Arbor, Wabash, Grand Trunk Western, and the Detroit, Toledo, and Ironton.
-The Baltimore and Ohio had trackage rights with the PM and the Wabash upon which to operate its Detroit to Toledo passenger trains such as the Ambassador which after Toledo continued to Washington, D.C., and from there northward to Baltimore, Philadelphia, and New York City.
+The Baltimore and Ohio had trackage rights with the PM and the Wabash upon which to operate its Detroit-to-Toledo passenger trains such as the Ambassador, which continued to Washington, D.C., Baltimore, Philadelphia, and New York City.

 Interurbans

 From 1900 to the 1930s, the electric Detroit United Railway (eventually becoming the Eastern Michigan Ry) operated hourly interurban passenger service between Detroit and Toledo through Monroe.
-The DU/EM provided valuable and frequent passenger transportation plus carryed freight at a time of unpaved and unreliable roads.
-The gradual business lost as Michigan and Ohio and their towns paved highways in the 1920s and resulting growing truck and automobile use, plus the 1930–32 dramatic loss of business caused by the economic impact of the Great Depression shut the interurban down in 1932.
+The DU/EM provided passenger transportation and carried freight.
+The gradual business lost as Michigan and Ohio and their towns paved highways in the 1920s and the dramatic loss of business caused by the Great Depression shut the interurban down in 1932.
 The Eastern Michigan had carried considerable freight and passengers from Detroit to Cleveland exchanged with the Lake Shore Electric interurban at Toledo.
-Similarly, it had carried freight and passengers from Detroit to Dayton, Columbus, and Cincinnati exchanged with the Cincinnati and Lake Erie interurban at Toledo.
+It carried freight and passengers from Detroit to Dayton, Columbus, and Cincinnati exchanged with the Cincinnati and Lake Erie interurban at Toledo.

 Port

-The Port of Monroe is a seaport located on Lake Erie.
+The Port of Monroe is a seaport on Lake Erie.
 It is Michigan's only port on Lake Erie.
 The port handles a variety of cargo and is a growing hub for multimodal transportation in the region.